Guide to Running on Concrete and Other Surfaces

 Pros: Concrete offers an even running surface that is consistent and flat, and running on concrete is helpful to prepare for road races ranging from the 5K to the marathon.
 Concrete is often easily accessible, as many people live in areas with sidewalks that are paved for pedestrians.

 Cons: Concrete is the least forgiving running surface as it does not absorb any impact from striking the ground, so after hitting the ground, the force reverberates back up the feet and legs, placing more stress on the joints.
-If you have pre-existing injuries or minor pains, concrete can exacerbate them.
+If you have pre-existing injuries or minor pains, concrete, as the hardest surface, can exacerbate them.
+Running on concrete without a break can lead to shin splints, tendonitis, plantar fasciitis, and even stress fractures.

 Tips for Running on Concrete